-For many pilgrims, Santiago was the end of a long and tiring journey; they came not only from Spain, but from France, Britain, Germany, Italy and Scandinavia.
-Recognised pilgrimage routes grew up from France through Northern Spain.
-The pilgrims identified themselves by wearing a uniform of heavy cape, long stave, sandals and a felt hat turned up in front and bearing the scallop-shell emblem of St James.
+For many pilgrims, Santiago de Compostela was the end of a long and tiring journey; they came not only from Spain but from France, Britain, Germany, Italy, and Scandinavia.
+Recognized pilgrimage routes grew up from France through Northern Spain.
+The pilgrims identified themselves by wearing a uniform of a heavy cape, longstave, sandals and a felt hat turned up in front and bearing the scallop-shell emblem of St James.
 (The scallop shell crops up all over Northern Spain, and its adoption as the emblem of pilgrimage is said to date back to the crusade against the Moorish invaders.
 The Lord of Pimentel was forced to swim across a ria; he miraculously emerged from the sea on the other side covered in scallop shells, which were taken to be the emblem of St James).
 On their difficult and sometimes dangerous route, the pilgrims were taken care of by Benedictine and Cistercian monks and the Knights Templar of the Spanish Order of the Red Sword, who undertook to guarantee the safety of pilgrims in Northern Spain.
 Hospitals and hospices were set up to take care of sick and weary pilgrims.

 It matters little whether or not you believe in the legend of St James and the value of pilgrimages: Santiago still remains one of Spain’s finest cities.
 Emerging from Calle Franco into Santiago’s cathedral square is an incredible sight.